oceanprotocol-archive/OEPs/4/README.md

 The network architecture talks about that, see [3/ARCH](../3/README.md).
 Hence, part of the intention of this document is to describe the different interaction patterns between them.

-At the same time, the AGENT implements an internal architecture based in different layers and modules.
+At the same time, the AGENT implements an internal architecture based on different layers and modules.
 This document MUST provide a common framework and definition to drive technical implementations.

 The detailed components SHOULD be used as building blocks, allowing to synthesize different scenarios.